kai-feinberg/pydantic-agent-example/readme.md

 ### `Web_search_agent`
 This is where you will write your agent with pydantic ai.
 By default the model will respond to messages with chat gpt-4o.
+There are two example tools, one to search the web with brave's api and one to fetch the transcript of a youtube video.

 You can define your system prompt during agent creation